-Mali coup leader was trained by U.S. military, officers say
+Mali coup leader was trained by U.S. military

 The number of deaths from terrorism in the country, as well as in neighboring Burkina Faso and Niger, have skyrocketed in recent years, according to the United Nations, surpassing 4,000 in 2019.

 Hundreds of Malian soldiers have died in the fight.
-They have also faced accusations of killing innocent villagers on the search for extremists, according to Human Rights Watch.
+They have also faced accusations of killing innocent villagers in the search for extremists, according to Human Rights Watch.

 The leader of Mali’s last coup in 2012 — Capt.
 Amadou Haya Sanogo — also received military guidance from the United States, including professional military education and basic officer training.